 The VR counselor enters a case note indicating the request for a CCH, detailing the procedure followed and the reasons for the request.
 Any RHW case note topic may be used, but “Background Check Request” must be included in the Add to Topic Section of the case note.

-Name-Based CCH Search: The VR Counselor submits the request and the signed VR1510 to the Regional Office POC via encrypted email with the subject line: <ENCRYPT> Background Check Request.
+Name-Based CCH Search: The VR Counselor submits the request via (choose one):

+Email: Send an encrypted email to the Regional Office Point of Contact (POC).
+Add the subject line: <ENCRYPT> Background Check Request.
+Include the signed Request for Computerized Criminal History Search (VR1510) in Microsoft Word or PDF.

+DocuSign: Send the Request for Computerized Criminal History Search form (VR1510) via DocuSign to the assigned Regional Office POC once the customer’s signature is completed within the DocuSign system.

 The Regional POC for CCH will conduct the CCH search.

-The Regional POC for CCH will provide the CCH record to the TWC-VR Counselor, or notify that no records were found, via encrypted email with the subject line <ENCRYPT> CCH Response.
+The Regional POC for CCH will provide the CCH record to the TWC-VR Counselor, or notify that no records were found, via encrypted email with the subject line <ENCRYPT> Background Check Response.

 If a customer discloses they have a criminal record but no record is returned, it is possible the local arresting authority did not report the crime to DPS and the VR Counselor should direct the customer to their local authority to handle any disputes.